 Carpet and rugs are popular, resilient flooring options in cold areas.
 These make the room cozy, warm and comfortable to walk on.
 Carpeting provides a soft, safe flooring for kids to play and reduces the risk of injury during a fall.
 Carpets also have good sound insulation properties.
 However, Carpets require extra maintenance compared to vinyl or rubber tile.

 With so many different colors, materials and designs available, it can be difficult to choose the best carpet for your home.
 Some materials require frequent cleaning, some others wear out quickly or fade soon.
 Others come with a high price tag and may have an adverse effect on your health.
 So choose your carpet after considering all the advantages, disadvantages and styles that are available.
+As an Architect, I have explained all there is to know about vinyl flooring under the following headings:

 WHAT IS CARPET PADDING?